PeitingXie/HL-index/README.md

 * The hypergraph reading procedures is implemented in graph.cpp

 ### Run/Test
-To execute our Algorithm with hypergraph input file called __test.txt__, such test.txt should under /data/ After that, in <strong>run.sh</strong>, add
+To execute our Algorithm with hypergraph input file called __test.txt__, such test.txt should under src/data/ After that, in <strong>src/run.sh</strong>, add
 ```
 ./hl data/test.txt D query.txt output1.txt 1 5
 ```
 and run the code
 ```
+cd src
 ./run.sh
 ```

-The result of query time will be reported under /test_result/test/*.txt
+The result of query time will be reported under __src/test_result/test/*.txt__